-80. How Environments Shape Human Development
+80. How Social Environments Shape Human Development

 Lecture, four hours; discussion, one hour.
 Overview of major theoretical, conceptual, and empirical traditions in study of human development.
 Exploration of how diverse cultural, social, socioeconomic, and historical contexts interact with biological, cognitive, and psychological processes to affect individuals during key developmental periods (such as early childhood, childhood, adolescence, early adulthood, and late adulthood).
 Topics may include historical changes in families, schools, neighborhoods, and workplace; economic conditions of families, schools, and neighborhoods; enduring effects of childhood on adult well-being; and impact of ascribed characteristics such as gender, race, and nationality on individuals' environments, pathways, and outcomes.
 Letter grading.